bevyip/dream-mirror/README.md

 - **Projection Setup**: Transition from web app to projection-based installation
 - **Minimalist Interaction**: Single microphone as the only user interface element
 - **Spatial Design**:
-  - Orb projected onto a white wall
+  - Animated toruses projected onto a white wall
   - Interpretation panels/words appear against the same projection surface
   - Immersive, ambient experience where users interact only through voice

-The future vision is a room-scale installation where the orb and text interpretations are projected, creating an intimate space for dream sharing and reflection.
+The future vision is a room-scale installation where the animated toruses and text interpretations are projected, creating an intimate space for dream sharing and reflection.